 Bi-directional metering is available to customers who install renewable such as Renewable Electricity Generation sources and operates the generator in parallel with their utilities company's electrical system.
 If the customer generates more electrical energy than is used from the utility electrical system, then the customer receives a kWh credit, which is applied to future bills.

 NewtonTRQ magnetic torque machine v2, Made from DuPont materials never rust, offer strength, impact resistance, and low-friction attributes needed to take the load generated stress in drivetrain transmission systems while significantly damping noise and reducing weight inherent in metal gears.

 Our proprietary 40W@96V Self adjusting Electric Clutch transmission input spins to 1000 RPMs.
 The clutch will disengage with the Starter motor, and then neodymium magnetic wheelhouse takes over running at 1000 RPMs.

 CPU Processors, I/O, Motion Controllers, CANopen Communication Protocol with industrial security functions.

 System rides on 4 radial deep groove ball bearings, double row, made of Polyamide (PA).Freedom from maintenance, excellent wear resistance, consistent coefficients of friction, higher loads, Non-metallic, corrosion resistance, smooth running, low humidity absorption, dirt resistant, longer life.

 NewtonTRQ neodymium magnetic wheelhouse neodymium magnets are the strongest permanent magnets available and 2–2.4A@96V stepper motors influencing the magnetic force.
 These manipulations generate 80 Foot-pounds of torque.

 The output uses our proprietary 40W@96V self-adjusting electric clutch transmission.
-This controls the torque and RPMs to the generator.
+This controls the output torque and RPMs to the generator.
 Providing superior performance and reliability.